Azure/bicep/README.md

 Bicep is a DSL focused on deploying end-to-end solutions in Azure.
 In practice, that usually means working with some non-Azure APIs (i.e. creating kubernetes deployments or users in a database), so we expect to provide some extensibility points.
 That being said, in the 0.1 release, you can only create Azure resources that are exposed through the ARM API.

 **What happens to my existing ARM Template investments?**
 One of our goals is to make the transition from ARM Templates to Bicep as easy as possible.
-We plan to ship a "decompiler", which will convert an ARM template into an equivalent Bicep file.
-We also will support using a standard ARM template as a Bicep module without converting it to bicep.
+The Bicep CLI supports a `decompile` command to generate Bicep code from an ARM template.
+Please see [Decompiling an ARM Template](https://github.com/Azure/bicep/blob/main/docs/decompiling.md) for usage information.

+Note that while we want to make it easy to transition to Bicep, we will continue to support the underlying ARM Template JSON language.
+As mentioned in [What is Bicep?](#what-is-bicep), ARM Template JSON remains the wire format that will be sent to Azure to carry out a deployment.

 ## Reference